LuisFilipePedroso/Youtube-react-formul-rios/README.md

 ## Welcome 😎

-This repository is a template to the series that we're creating on Youtube.
+This repository is the code of the video where I teach you about react-hook-form and how to use it in React JS.
+You can watch the video here: https://youtu.be/8Kn-Xd8mESc